realdonald1994/Klf_group_Assessment/README.md

 ## 2. Optimization

-1. I make a simple user authentication with session.
-It's means you can't visit admin page if you don't login.
+1. I make a simple user authentication with session. <Strong>It's means you can't visit admin page if you don't login.</strong>
 2. Wehn you visit admin page, you can click your `name(In the upper right corner of the page)` to log out admin management.
 3. On the home page, you can click `Contact`  to let customer to be able to send email to company.

 # Thank you

+:star: :star: :star: